huggingface/hub-docs/docs/hub/datasets-adding.md

 <h1>Adding new datasets</h1>

 Any Hugging Face user can create a dataset!
-You can start by [creating your dataset repository](https://huggingface.co/new-dataset).
-Start by [creating your dataset repository](https://huggingface.co/new-dataset), and choose one of the following methods to upload your dataset:
+You can start by [creating your dataset repository](https://huggingface.co/new-dataset) and choosing one of the following methods to upload your dataset:

 * [Add files manually to the repository through the UI](https://huggingface.co/docs/datasets/upload_dataset#upload-your-files)
 * [Push files with the `push_to_hub` method from 🤗 Datasets](https://huggingface.co/docs/datasets/upload_dataset#upload-from-python)